ART 1010 Drawing

 ART 2150 Computer Art

 In this introductory lab course, students explore the computer and digital technologies as tools to produce personal and creative work in preparation for careers in commercial and fine art.
-Students are introduced to the digital imaging power of Adobe Photoshop, the page layout and graphic design potential of QuarkXPress, and the drawing and painting capabilities of Adobe Illustrator.
+Students are introduced to the digital imaging power of Adobe Photoshop, and commonly used page layout and graphic design software programs.

 ART 2160 Visual Design